Purge Trap with Colorimetric technique

 Also, because of the nature of the technology it is impossible to use it as an on-line system: the operator will have to go on site, take a sample, wait 30 minutes and get the result.

 Membrane Permeation – Gas Chromatography – Electron Capture Detector

 This is an experimental method, not yet widely accepted in industry

-In this kind of system, THMs are extracted from a water sample into a carrier gas.
+In these kinds of systems, THMs are extracted from a water sample into a carrier gas.
 This is achieved by forcing the water through a permeable membrane, then adsorbing the THMs onto a trap, followed by separations onto a GC column.
 Finally the Trihalomethanes are detected by an Electron Capture detector.
 Using a gas chromatographer for online monitoring generates stability problems as retention times, calibration and system validation.

 Extraction through a semi-permeable membrane has a huge impact on sample matrix including ionic strength, pH and temperature.
-Fouling is a problem that could arise in this kind of systems.
+Fouling is a problem that could arise in these kinds of systems.
 The use of the radioactive element 63Ni in the detector is not desirable and such a system would require a carrier gas and be quite expensive.

 This is an experimental method, not widely accepted in the industry.